simitbey/simitbey/readme.md

 > cout << "hello dumbo";
 > funny enough people prefer c++ over java
 > eh they have their arguments but an opinion is an opinion.
+> whats your favorite language tho
+> I would love to learn.
+> ok you're not telling me.
+> such a boring person you are.
+> life is boring
+> makes no sense
+> why am I suffering
+> I dont want to live
+> life makes me suffer and I am in constant pain
+> I've lost all my friends and my family
+> I am so lonely
+> dear god
+> I can't help myself and I can't stand this anymore
+> Aaaaa!
+> aAAAAAAAAAAAAAAAAAAAAAAAAAÂÂÂÂÂÂÂ!
+> /*[BANG]*/ (Gunshot sounds)
+> -end of story for the blue pill choser-
+>
+> *Story will continue sorry for the inconvinience you can read the blue pill tho if you'd like.